 Students enrolling at MUD are responsible for meeting the financial commitments required in order to attend school.
-At MUD, the enrollment process is not complete until a student can confirm that he or she is financially capable of covering the costs of school registration, tuition, and supplies.
-Students must also demonstrate that they can cover the mandatory costs of make-up kits and materials, which are separate from school charges.
-Payment is not due until the first day of class, however, MUD asks that that tuition for all courses and, at minimum, half of the tuition of programs is paid two weeks prior to the first day of class to ease the transition into school; the second half of the tuition for programs is due at the 50% midpoint of the program.
-Payments for supplies are considered separate from tuition payments, and should be payable directly to the MUD student store.
+At MUD, the enrollment process is not complete until a student can confirm that he or she is financially capable of covering the costs of school registration, tuition, lab fees and supplies.
+Payment is not due until the first day of class for all courses and programs; however, MUD asks that tuition be paid two weeks prior to the first day of class to ease the transition into school.
+Tuition for any course is due no later than the first day of class.
+Tuition for the Fashion, Film and Television or Multimedia programs can be paid in one or two payments with the second payment for half the tuition and lab fee costs being due at the midpoint of the program.
+Tuition for the Master program can be paid in one, two or three payments.
+First payment is due no later than the first day of class, second payment for the two payment option is due at the midpoint of the program.
+Second and third tuition payments under the three payment option are due at equal increments throughout the program.
+Payments for supplies are considered separate from tuition payments.
 Students who require financial assistance with their tuition are encouraged to contact the Financial Aid Office as soon as possible.